colabottles/toddl/posts/an-event-apart-boston-2017.md

 She went into a little about CSS Grid layouts (which I will get to soon.
 If you have read this far… you’re a trooper) but the meat and potatoes of this was in the third day, A Day Apart.
 Touched on tracks not having to be the same size, content sized by the size of a track, tracks sized by the content, the viewport, storyboards, overlap, framing, white space, verticality, flexibility and creativity.

-Eric Meyer stepped up and spoke about “Design for Real Life”.
+Eric Meyer stepped up and spoke about &ldquo;Design for Real Life&rdquo;.

 <blockquote cite="Eric Meyer">When you design for interaction, you’re creating abstract rules to take unknown content and organize it in an unknown medium for presentation to unknown people who have largely unknown personal contexts.</blockquote>

 The example Eric used, was Facebook.
-Facebook and their “On This Day” to be exact.
-People have things that happen in their lives that they really want to leave behind in the grieving process, Well, "On This Day" does not allow for that to happen.
+Facebook and their &ldquo;On This Day&rdquo; to be exact.
+People have things that happen in their lives that they really want to leave behind in the grieving process, Well, &ldquo;On This Day&rdquo; does not allow for that to happen.
 OTD brings up painful memories for people.
 Eric & myself included.

 <div class="content__placeholder">
   <img class="content__image" src="http://i.kinja-img.com/gawker-media/image/upload/s--0Hx97MFG--/zbpna1ytqwigu0xdo7wz.jpg" alt="Example of Facebook filter for On This Day" />